drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 {% capture intro %}
 <div class="collection-anchor" id="collection-top"></div>

-These collections shaped how I think, how I build software, and how I lead engineers. *Leadership, People & Teams* is the centre of gravity; the rest is the rigging that holds it up.
-The lists are heavily weighted toward *fundamentals*: the underlying ideas that stay useful long after the stack changes.
+Most of these books I have read more than once, and a few I keep gifting to colleagues.
+They are the ones that actually shifted how I think about software and the teams that build it.
+Not the ones that sounded impressive on a reading list, and not the ones that go out of date when the framework does.

+The *Leadership, People & Teams* collection is the biggest.
+The higher I have gone in my career, the less my problems have been technical.
+The other three collections are the canon I leaned on while I was mostly writing code, and they still earn their place.

 I update this list every so often. *Last updated: May 2026.* To get notified of future updates, <a href="#mc_embed_signup">subscribe to the DrinkBird newsletter</a>.

 [My thoughts on books](#thoughts) live at the end.

 <p class="affiliate-disclosure"><small><strong>Affiliate disclosure:</strong> book links are Amazon affiliate links.
-Buying through them doesn't cost you more; it helps me buy the next round of books.</small></p>
+Buying through them doesn't cost you more, and it helps me buy the next round of books.</small></p>

 <p class="collection-jumplist">
 {% for book_collection_key in page.book_collections %}{% assign book_collection = site.books | where: 'slug', book_collection_key | first %}<a href="#collection-{{ book_collection.slug }}">{{ book_collection.title }}</a>{% unless forloop.last %} · {% endunless %}{% endfor %}